Skip to content

 Here Are The Best Authors Like Roald Dahl

-Lemony Snicket is the pen name of Daniel Handler, an American author who wrote the A Series of Unfortunate Eventsbooks.
-This series started with *The Bad Beginning,*published in 1999, and ended with The End, published in 2006.
-This 13-book series follows the story of the Baudelaire family, a group of three orphaned siblings who must get away from the dangerous Count Olaf, who wants them dead to get their fortune.
+Lemony Snicket is the pen name of Daniel Handler, an American author who created the beloved A Series of Unfortunate Events books.
+This series began with The Bad Beginning in 1999 and concluded with The End in 2006.
+The 13-book series follows the Baudelaire siblings—three orphaned children who must escape the villainous Count Olaf, who seeks their inheritance at any cost.

-Neil Gaiman is a versatile author who has written everything from short stories to novels about Greek mythology for adults.
-The author was born in Hampshire, UK, but immigrated to the United States at the age of 32.
-He is known as one of the creators of modern comics and won several awards for his 1991 comic book Sandman.
-Many of his children’s books have styles similar to Roald Dahl’s books.
+Neil Gaiman is a versatile author who has written everything from short stories to novels about Greek mythology for adults, but his children’s books share remarkable similarities with Roald Dahl’s work.
+Born in Hampshire, UK, Gaiman immigrated to the United States at age 32 and became known as one of the creators of modern comics through his award-winning Sandman series.

 4. Norton Juster, 1929 - 2021